INTRODUCTION

 Game Management

-1. Only managers are permitted to discuss issues with the umpire.
+1. Only managers (assistant managers) are permitted to discuss issues with the umpire.

 2. Players on the defensive team shall not leave their field position to dispute an umpire’s call.